ns1/ns1-privatedns/utils/verify_data_connection/README.md

-# Example Script for Generating Custom Certs
+# Script for verifying inter-container network connectivity

 This script is meant to be used to verify connectivity between containers in a private dns cluster.
 Specifically it is meant to ensure and validate that connectivity back to the data and/or cache containers is correctly configured.